Crowded Kitchen

 On the left: peanut butter stirred.
 On the right: cornflakes being stirred into peanut butter.

 (3) Line an 8x8 or 9x9 inch pan with parchment paper.
-Spread the cornflake and peanut butter mixture evenly into the pan and transfer to freezer for at least 2 hours (or overnight).
+Spread the cornflake and peanut butter mixture evenly into the pan and transfer to freezer for 4 hours (or overnight).

 (4) Remove from pan after freezing and slice into 18 rectangular bars.
 Return to freezer immediately.
 For best results, wait an hour before coating in chocolate.